DangeR4U/23B3025_AIC/README.md

 # 23B3025_AIC
-make sure to download and install all the libraries by using pip command.
+Make sure to download and install all the libraries by using pip command.
    Question 3)
 Corpus file used in the code : glove.6B.50d.txt download link: